pmichaillat/pmichaillat.github.io/content/design/e.md

 ---

-This collection of commands makes it easy to write mathematical expressions with [LaTeX](https://www.latex-project.org) while automatically respecting the rules of mathematical typography.
+This collection of commands simplifies writing mathematical expressions with [LaTeX](https://www.latex-project.org) while automatically respecting the rules of mathematical typography.
 The commands were developed to write math in economics, but they might also be helpful to write math in other fields.

 ---